abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Vertical composition of natural transformations - internal diagram](../11_natural_transformations/vertical_composition_internal.svg)

-**Task:** identify the function, the three functors, and the two natural transformations used in this diagram.
+**Task 8:** identify the function, the three functors, and the two natural transformations used in this diagram.

 <!--
 answer